Marc Lee’s 10.000 Moving Cities has been mentioned in a Kunstforum essay on art and dystopia (article in German).

-Yumiko Sakuma has written an article for Numero TOKYO’s 127th issue that speaks about Signe Pierce and her oeuvre as a reality artist.
-To purchase a copy of the magazine, click here.
+Yumiko Sakuma has written an article for Numero TOKYO’s 127th issue that speaks about Signe Pierce and her oeuvre as a reality artist (article in Japanese).

 Wall Street International has featured Impressions, Jillian Mayer’s first solo exhibition at AKG.
 Through videos, sculptures, online experiences, photography, performances, and installations, Mayer explores how technology affects our lives, bodies, and identities.
 You can find Wall Street International‘s listing here.

 Olga Fedorova’s digital artworks have been disseminated in an article by VIVISXN DIGITAL, an alternative news and culture portal.
 The writer speaks about digital Dadaism, 3D software and her previous exhibition at AKG, Short Term Memories.
 Read the post on their website here.